 2. Make Sure iMessage is Enabled

-Sometimes, the problem is due to iMessage being accidentally disabled on your device.
+Sometimes, the problem is due to Apple’s iMessage service being accidentally disabled on your device.

-As you can see in above case, iPhone is unable to send iMessages due iMessage Activation error.
+As you can see in above image, iPhone is unable to send iMessages due iMessage Activation error.

 3. Check Network Connectivity

-1. Go to Settings > WiFi > make sure WiFi iPhone is connected to WiFi Network.
+Go to Settings > WiFi > make sure iPhone is connected to WiFi Network.

-2. Similarly, go to Settings > Cellular > toggle ON the option for Cellular Data.
+Similarly, go to Settings > Cellular and make sure Cellular Data is enabled.

 After this, try to send the iMessage again and see if you are still having problems.